joemeadway/joemeadway.github.io/_posts/2016-02-15-creating-jekyll-site-on-windows.markdown

 {% endhighlight %}
 starts running a localhost server on port 4000 by default.

 A lot of older posts about setting up Jekyll suggest there will be problems with the encoding of the files - that Ruby or Jekyll will not use UTF-8 by default on Windows.
-On Jekyll version > 1.3 you can set the encoding as a parameter in the _config.yaml file... alternatively, setting the console encoding every time it runs...
-However, running Jekyll 3.1.1 on Ruby 2.2.3, I haven't found any problems with this as yet, so assume this is something that doesn't affect later versions of Ruby or Jekyll (whichever was causing the problem in the first place).
+Solutions given are: on Jekyll version > 1.3, to set the encoding as a parameter in the _config.yaml file; or alternatively, setting the console encoding every time it runs.
+However, running Jekyll 3.1.1 on Ruby 2.2.3, I haven't found any problems with the encoding as yet, so assume this is something that doesn't affect later versions of Ruby or Jekyll (whichever was causing the problem in the first place).
 Indeed, generated files appear to be UTF-8 encoded without BOM.